Learn What to Do When You Have a Clogged Kitchen Sink

 Step Two: Check the Garburator

 Despite the fact that your garburator is meant to break down food to prevent clogs in your kitchen drains, it can still become blocked.
-This happens when an overload of food scraps have been put down the garburator, or items that should not be disposed of in a garburator have been forced into it.
-Food scraps that should not go into a garbage disposal include: eggshells, coffee grounds, bones and grease.
+This happens when an overload of food scraps has been put down the garburator, or items that should not be disposed of in a garburator have been forced into it.
+Food scraps that should not go into garbage disposal include eggshells, coffee grounds, bones, and grease.

 Follow these steps to unclog your garbage disposal: